abe-calder/CapitaVault/README.md

 `npm install`

 ### For the frontend
-### cd Client
+cd Client

-Configure environment variables:
+### Configure environment variables:
 Create a file named .env in the root directory and add your configuration details:
 Will need a Polygon API key added to a .env file ( free on their website - https://polygon.io/dashboard ) name it `POLY_API_KEY`
 Willl also need an fxrates API key added to the .env file aswell (free on their website too - https://fxratesapi.com/ ) name it `FX_RATE_API_KEY`

-Bash
+### To view in browser (localhost:5173 - this is important for Auth0 allowed login and redirect URLs) - Bash
 `npm run dev`
 Access the application:
 Open your web browser and navigate to: